-Note: Teaching Artists not currently approved by MSAC are encouraged to apply to the MSAC Teaching Artist Roster.
-The MSAC Teaching Artist Roster review and approval process occurs three times a year, in September-October, December-January, and April-May.
+Note: Teaching Artists not currently approved by MSAC are encouraged to apply to the MSAC Teaching Artist Roster when the application is open for submissions.
+The Teaching Artist Roster program is currently paused for revisions during FY 2026.
+Please contact the Arts in Education Program Director for more information.